looker-open-source/sdk-codegen/examples/python/cloud-function-user-provision/README.md

 2. Follow the steps [provided here](https://cloud.google.com/functions/docs/quickstart-python) to create a new Google Cloud Function

+3. If using Google Sheet: Grant "Viewer" permission to the email address associated with the "Runtime service account" in Cloud Functions.
+The recommendation is to use the [Default App Engine Service Account](https://cloud.google.com/appengine/docs/standard/python/service-account) and share its email (`YOUR_PROJECT_ID@appspot.gserviceaccount.com`) to the Google Sheet.

-3. Configure runtime environment variables using the Cloud Function UI: Edit > Configuration > Runtime, build, connections and security settings > Runtime environment variables.
+4. Configure runtime environment variables using the Cloud Function UI: Edit > Configuration > Runtime, build, connections and security settings > Runtime environment variables.
 Alternatively, environment variables can be configured through the `os` module or a `.ini` file.
 Check [Configuring Looker Python SDK](https://github.com/looker-open-source/sdk-codegen/tree/main/python#configuring-the-sdk) for more information

 <p align="center">
   <img src="https://storage.googleapis.com/tutorials-img/Cloud%20Function_env%20-%20SD%20480p.gif" alt="Setting environmental variables in Cloud Function UI">
 </p>

-4. Copy and paste the contents of `main.py` in this repository into the `main.py` file once inside Cloud Function's inline editor.
+5. Copy and paste the contents of `main.py` in this repository into the `main.py` file once inside Cloud Function's inline editor.
 Change the "Entry point" in the top right to the main function.  `main.py` is executed once the function is triggered

-5. Copy and paste the contents of `requirements.txt` in this repository to the `requirements.txt` file once inside Cloud Function's inline editor.
+6. Copy and paste the contents of `requirements.txt` in this repository to the `requirements.txt` file once inside Cloud Function's inline editor.
 This file is used to install necessary libraries to execute the function

-6. If using Google Sheet: Make a service account, create a file called `service_account.json` inside the Cloud Function inline editor, grant "Viewer" permission of the sheet to the email address associated with this service account

 7. Deploy and test the function.
 Check out [this article](https://cloud.google.com/functions/docs/quickstart-python#test_the_function) for instruction